jforget/raku-Hamilton2/doc/Hamilton.en.md

 [map of _Raid on St. Nazaire_](https://boardgamegeek.com/geeklist/154538/wargaming-maps-context?itemid=2555472#2555472)
 and for the
 [_Mosby's Raiders_ map](https://boardgamegeek.com/image/8577363/mosbys-raiders-guerilla-warfare-in-the-civil-war),
-the mapedges are not oriented west →  east and north → south as usual.
+the mapedges are not oriented horizontally west → east and vertically north → south as usual.
 For _Raid  on St. Nazaire_, I  keep the map orientation  with south on the left  and north  on the  right, so  the map  will be  displayed in "landscape" orientation on my  "landscape" computer screen.
 Longitudes